neilshaw1/Data-Science-in-R/README.md

 # Data Science in R
-This repository contains a collection of all the data science projects and practices I have conducted in R.
+This repository contains a collection of all the data science projects I have conducted in R. I have also included some of my practice notebooks, which I use to get more comfortable with the language and the new statistical methods.
+Some projects come from the textbook, "An Introduction to Statistical Learning with Applications in R" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+You can view this amazing textbook here: [statlearning.com](https://www.statlearning.com/)